Skip to main content

 The ?admin and ?user suffixes create separate cache entries.

-Development Mode Token Caching
+Development Mode Caching

-Cache authentication for faster development cycles:
+Cache authentication tokens to disk for faster development cycles:

 karate-config.js